Immunizations

 Immunization Records

-Receive a copy of an immunization record, printing them at home by visiting the Wisconsin Immunization Registry Record Search.
+To receive a copy of your or your child’s immunization record, print them at home by visiting the Wisconsin Immunization Registry Record Search.
 First or last name, birth date, and social security number or Medicaid ID number are required to view a record.

 Immunization Clinic Forms

-In order to expedite the process during Immunization Clinic, the following forms filled out prior to arriving.
+In order to expedite the process during the Immunization Clinic appointment, have the following forms filled out prior to arriving.
 If you have any questions about which form is appropriate for your appointment, call 262-636-9431.

 Adult Immunization Questionnaire (age 19 years and older)